sedaprotocol/seda-example-ops/examples/caplight-eod-market-price/README.md

 ## Overview

-This Oracle Program fetches the latest market data returned from the [Caplight API](https://platform.caplight.com/api/documentation.html#tag/MarketPrice/paths/~1market-price-history/get), and returns them in a format compatible with EVM smart contracts.
+This Oracle Program fetches the latest market data returned from the [Caplight API](https://platform.caplight.com/api/documentation.html#tag/MarketPrice/paths/~1market-price-history/get), and returns the price in a format compatible with EVM smart contracts.
 It takes a singular ID of a company and then calculates the median among those.
 The API is behind a Data Proxy.

 You can test this Oracle Program on testnet with the following command: